gaebar/gaebar.github.io/src/pages/about/cv/index.md

 ## Interests & Voluntary

-- Writing historical novels, several of witch are published
+- Writing historical novels, several of which are published
 - Researching and blogging about Italian Traditions
 - 2011-2014: Visitor Host at The British Museum and Estorick Collection of Modern Italian Art